Quasiparticle spectra of mixtures of dipolar and non-dipolar condensates at zero and finite temperatures: RESULTS AND DISCUSSIONS

 The perturbation of a uniform condensate exhibits phononic behaviour.
 Previous works have shown the two branches of in-phase and out-of-phase mode excitations at higher and lower energies, respectively~\cite{ticknor_14,momme_20}.
 These are associated with the fluctuations of the total density and spin density.
 To further analyze the character of the Bogoliubov excitations, we examine the dispersion relations of a quantum mixture of trapped dipolar and non-dipolar condensates.
 To this end, we perform the Fourier transform to obtain the quasiparticle amplitudes in momentum space and compute the expectation value of the momentum of the quasiparticles~\cite{wilson_10,ticknor_14}.
 For the $j$th quasiparticle mode, the expectation of the momentum in the $k$-space is

 We show the zero-temperature dispersion relations for different strengths of the dipolar interactions in Fig.~\ref{dispersion_reln}.
 The low-energy excitations exhibit a phonon-like linear behavior at small momenta.
 In the absence of intercomponent interaction, the dispersion curves exhibit two distinct branches corresponding to each of the species.
 Here, we identify the upper and lower branches that correspond to the first and second species, shown by open circles in Fig.~\ref{dispersion_reln}(a,b,c).
 It is worth noting that the mode mixing occurs due to finite intercomponent interactions.
-Here, as the dipolar strength remains lower to the short-range contact interactions $\varepsilon_{dd}<1$, and dipolar interaction is approximated to a contact-like form, we do not observe the roton-minimum in the dispersion curves~\cite{petter_19}.
+Here, as the dipolar strength remains lower to the short-range contact interactions $\varepsilon_{dd}<1$, and following momentum-sector decoupling dipolar interaction is approximated to a contact-like form with zero in-plane momentum, we do not observe the roton-minimum in the dispersion curves~\cite{petter_19}.
 In Fig.~\ref{dispersion_reln}(a), the ground state density profile for $\varepsilon_{dd} = -0.3$ is of sandwich-type configuration; the lower branch (blue-filled circle) corresponds to the in-phase quasiparticle oscillations, while the upper branch (green-filled circle) represents out-of-phase excitations.
 As the overlap of the condensates is minimal, the mixing of the quasiparticle modes leads to crossing of the branches.
 We further find that as branches approach close proximity, the mode hybridization takes place, and at higher energies the curve shows a transition from excitation of in-phase character to out-of-phase character and vice versa.
 For $\varepsilon_{dd} = 0$, when the system begins to transition from the immiscible to the miscible regime, the in-phase mode excitations have higher energy than that of out-of-phase excitations, as evident from Fig.~\ref{dispersion_reln}(b).
 The mode hybridization and crossing of the branches occur at higher momenta.
 The Fig.~\ref{dispersion_reln}(c) represents the branch crossing point further shifts to higher momenta, which signals lower energies for low-lying out-of-phase quasiparticle excitations.
+It is important to note that the character of the low-lying modes changes with different $\varepsilon_{dd}$.
+In particular, for attractive dipolar interactions $\varepsilon_{dd}<0$, the in-phase modes have lower quasiparticle energies, while at zero or repulsive interaction $\varepsilon_{dd}\gtrsim 0$, the out-of-phase modes have lower quasiparticle energies.
+This is corresponding to the quantum phase transition from the immiscible to miscible ground state of the mixture.
+Thus, the energy hierarchy of in-phase and out-of-phase modes changes with $\varepsilon_{dd}$, which is consistent with the quasiparticle mode evolution shown in Fig.~\ref{mode_a12_7nm}.
 The temperature-dependent mode evolution corresponding to the mixing transition also exhibits similar dispersion relations.